harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 experience a bandwidth spike, followed by a computation-intensive period validating each transaction.
 On the other hand, nodes with a mempool have typically already seen all of the block transactions and store them in their mempools.
-With compact block relay (fixme: 152 link), these nodes just download a block header along with shortids, and then reconstruct the block using transactions in their mempools.
+With [compact block relay][topic compact block relay], these nodes just download a block header along with shortids, and then reconstruct the block using transactions in their mempools.
 The amount of data used to relay compact blocks is tiny compared to the size of the block (fixme: stats?).
 Validating the transactions is